 You should always receive a diamond certification when you purchase a diamond, online or in a store.
 The certificate is an identity card for your unique and precious diamond.
 It will show you all the qualities of that diamond.
 Also, this diamond certification is necessary if you plan to get jewelry insurance down the line.
 Remember that if you are purchasing a diamond, either online or at a store, you should receive a diamond certificate.
 Only purchase your diamonds from reputable brands, and be sure to do your research.
 This is a major purchase, be sure to do your due diligence before buying.

 Where Can I Buy a GIA Diamond?

-There are many quality online retailers that sell GIA certified diamonds, including Clean Origin!
-As of 2021, Clean Origin is proud to offer our customers GIA certified diamonds in all 9 diamond shapes.
-These diamonds will range from a VS2 to VVS1 clarity grade, D to G color grade, and for carat sizes 2 carats and larger.
-These diamonds offer the highest color and clarity grades, at an affordable price.
+There are many quality online retailers that sell GIA-certified diamonds, including Clean Origin!
+As of 2021, Clean Origin is proud to offer our customers GIA-certified diamonds in all 9 diamond shapes.
+These diamonds will range from a VS2 to VVS1 clarity grade.
+They also range from D to G color grade, and carat sizes from 2 carats and larger.
+Our diamonds also offer the highest color and clarity grades (be sure to view our clarity grade chart here) at an affordable price.

 Remember, lab grown diamonds from 20-40% less expensive than mined diamonds.
 Our hand-selected collection is ideal for those looking to wow their bride-to-be with a stunning diamond.
 All of our GIA diamonds come with a printed copy of the GIA certification.
 They also come with a digital confirmation, which is available on the GIA website.